Does Ironclad work for scaling businesses?

 This friction particularly clear from independent reviews of Ironclad on G2 where users explain that Ironclad's dependence on Microsoft Word can make simple contract edits painful and cumbersome:

 For something as simple as correcting a typo, you have to download the template, correct it in Word, and re-upload.
-It feels unnecessarily cumbersome - Verified Ironclad user, G2
+It feels unnecessarily cumbersome - Verified Ironclad user, G2 review

 By contrast, Juro users often praise how easy it is to create, edit and format contracts within the flexible platform.
 In fact, many users find the contract creation and editing experience to be significantly better in Juro than it is in Ironclad:

 Juro have done a cracking job at making it really easy to create contracts and make edits to those contracts afterwards.
-I'm always impressed at how easy it is to make changes and adjust formatting - something Ironclad sucked at - Verified Juro user, G2
+I'm always impressed at how easy it is to make changes and adjust formatting - something Ironclad sucked at - Verified Juro user, G2 review

 2. Expensive compared to other solutions